BetsyPetering/Employee-Tracker/README.md

 Employee Tracker

 Developers are often tasked with creating interfaces that make it easy for non-developers to view and interact with information stored in databases.
-Often these interfaces are known as **C**ontent **M**anagement **S**ystems.
-In this homework assignment, your challenge is to architect and build a solution for managing a company's employees using node, inquirer, and MySQL.
+Often these interfaces are known as CMS, Content Management Systems.
+In this homework assignment, the challenge was to architect and build a solution for managing a company's employees using node, inquirer, and MySQL.

+The MySQL Database contained the following Tables:
 * **department**:

   * **id** - INT PRIMARY KEY